 Eight people will run for three open seats in this year’s Galloway Township School Board Elections, and only one of them is an incumbent.

 Bob Iannacone and Eileen Kasunich were also up for re-election.
-Kasunich was up for re-election last year and decided not to run, but when Board Member Kathy Styles-Landgraf resigned last June because she moved out of district, Kasunich replaced her on the board.
+Kasunich was up for re-election last year and decided , but when Board Member Kathy Styles-Landgraf last June because she moved out of district, Kasunich replaced her on the board.

 Those who registered to run for school board on Tuesday included: Douglas C. Shiner, Jr.; Sherri Parmeter; David Carmen; Ersi Tollja; Robert W. Criss; Madeline Avery; and Wayne Melnik.

 Last year, when elections were held in April, only three people, two of them incumbents, chose to run for the three open seats.